Marfan Clinic

 Marfan Syndrome

-Marfan is a connective tissue disorder that involves the ocular, skeletal and cardiovascular systems.
+Marfan is a connective tissue disorder that involves the ocular, skeletal, and cardiovascular systems.
 MFS affects about 1 in 5,000 people.
-It can appear at any age, although usually it starts manifesting during adolescent age, and may present differently in each patient.
-People with Marfan are often very tall, thin and loose-jointed.
+It can appear at any age, although usually it starts manifesting during adolescence, and may present differently in each patient.
+People with Marfan are often very tall, thin, and loose-jointed.
 Many have heart and blood vessel issues, such as a weakness in the aorta or leaky heart valves.
 They also may have problems with their bones, eyes, skin, nervous system or lungs.

 Causes of Marfan Syndrome

-MFS affects connective tissues, the proteins that support skin, bones, blood vessels and other organs throughout the body.
-One of these proteins is fibrillin, and a defect in the fibrillin gene causes Marfan.
-The condition generally is inherited, and about 75 percent of patients have an affected parent.
+MFS affects connective tissues, the proteins that support skin, bones, blood vessels, and other organs throughout the body.
+One of these proteins is fibrillin, and a defect in the fibrillin gene causes Marfan syndrome.
+The condition is generally inherited, and about 75 percent of patients have an affected parent.
 In some patients, symptoms are mild; in others, they may be severe.
 Scientists are studying MFS to better understand this complex condition and its treatment.

 Diagnosis and Treatment